Selena Gomez receives kidney from best friend

 I’m very aware some of my fans had noticed I was laying low for part of the summer and questioning why I wasn’t promoting my new music, which I was extremely proud of.
 So I found out I needed to get a kidney transplant due to my Lupus and was recovering.
 It was what I needed to do for my overall health.
 I honestly look forward to sharing with you, soon my journey through these past several months as I have always wanted to do with you.
 Until then I want to publicly thank my family and incredible team of doctors for everything they have done for me prior to and post-surgery.
 And finally, there aren’t words to describe how I can possibly thank my beautiful friend Francia Raisa.
 She gave me the ultimate gift and sacrifice by donating her kidney to me.
 I am incredibly blessed.
 I love you so much sis.
 Lupus continues to be very misunderstood but progress is being made.
 For more information regarding Lupus please go to the Lupus Research Alliance website: www.lupusresearch.org/

-Selena opened up about her Lupus diagnosis last year, a chronic autoimmune disease with symptoms including body aches, fevers and extreme fatigue - it can also lead to kidney and heart damage.
+Selena opened up about her Lupus diagnosis last year, a chronic autoimmune disease with symptoms including body aches, fevers and extreme fatigue.

 Join the conversation - comment here